 The dolphin speaker goes on to describe how they first came to know their space and realize their terrible change of circumstances.
 They used to be “blessed” but soon realized that that time was over.
 Now they are “not blessed.”
 The poem concludes with the dolphins explaining that they know there is no hope of ever leaving this place, not while there are human beings in existence.

 Analysis of Dolphins

-In the first stanza of this piece the speaker begins by stating that the world which one interacts with is the world which is real.
+In the first stanza of this piece, the speaker begins by stating that the world which one interacts with is the world that is real.
 This means that if you “swim” or “dance” in a space, that is your world.
 The speaker, who is revealed to be a collective of dolphins, states that dolphins in captivity are “in [their] element but…not free.”
 This line is particularly impactful as Duffy uses the cliche phrase “in our element.”
 It takes on an important second meaning in that water is an element in and of itself.

-In the next lines the speaker walks through the two different worlds they have belonged to.
+In the next lines, the speaker walks through the two different worlds they have belonged to.
 There is the one that has their “shape” and then the one in which “you cannot breathe for long.”
 The latter is the human world, the one in which the dolphins are forced to perform in.
-It is the free ocean world that they strive for, but unfortunately they have the human keepers to contend with.
+It is the free ocean world that they strive for, but unfortunately, they have the human keepers to contend with.
 They are forced to deal with “hoops” and “man” and their demands.

 The stanza ends with the line, “There is a constant flowing guilt”.
 The word flowing relates back to the overarching image of water, and the guilt connects to the inner emotions of the keepers.
 They know keeping the dolphins in captivity is wrong but they do it anyway.